faustus1005/WoW-Watchdog/README.md

     ```bash
     1. Select your expansion from the drop down, or, select custom and fill out the box that appears to the right.
 This is
         purely used for notification purposes and does not effect your monitoring.

     2. Fill out the NTFY Server information and change the topic/tags as required for your system.

     3. If you are using basic auth, fill in the Username and Password fields.
 If you aren't using basic auth, leave these blank.
         Token auth is not yet supported, but expected in the next release.

     ```
+NOTE: Currently, the password for NTFY is stored in plain text in the json configuration file.
+This will be changed to rely on DPAPI in the next release.

 ## 📁 Project Source Structure